Financial wellness is important for people with disabilities!

 - And more!

 Certified personal finance coaches are also available through FinWell Hub – for free!
 A certified finance coach can help assess financial situations, talk with people about their goals, and suggest resources.
-In addition to the on-demand materials on FinWell Hub, the Treasurer’s Office offers lunch-time livestreams.
+In addition to the on-demand materials on FinWell Hub, the Treasurer’s Office offers lunchtime livestreams.
 Check the Live Webinar tab for upcoming events and details.

-It’s easy to get started
+It’s easy to get started.

 - Go to IllinoisTreasurer.Enrich.org.

-- Create a free account.
+- Create a free Account.

 - Complete the Financial Wellness Checkup to receive personalized recommendations.